ddsky/spoonacular-api-clients/android/docs/DefaultApi.md

 BigDecimal maxVitaminB12 = 100; // BigDecimal | The maximum amount of Vitamin B12 in micrograms the recipe can have.
 BigDecimal minFiber = 0; // BigDecimal | The minimum amount of fiber in grams the recipe must have.
 BigDecimal maxFiber = 100; // BigDecimal | The maximum amount of fiber in grams the recipe can have.
-BigDecimal minFolate = 0; // BigDecimal | The minimum amount of folate in grams the recipe must have.
+BigDecimal minFolate = 0; // BigDecimal | The minimum amount of folate in micrograms the recipe must have.
-BigDecimal maxFolate = 100; // BigDecimal | The maximum amount of folate in grams the recipe can have.
+BigDecimal maxFolate = 100; // BigDecimal | The maximum amount of folate in micrograms the recipe can have.
-BigDecimal minFolicAcid = 0; // BigDecimal | The minimum amount of folic acid in grams the recipe must have.
+BigDecimal minFolicAcid = 0; // BigDecimal | The minimum amount of folic acid in micrograms the recipe must have.
-BigDecimal maxFolicAcid = 100; // BigDecimal | The maximum amount of folic acid in grams the recipe can have.
+BigDecimal maxFolicAcid = 100; // BigDecimal | The maximum amount of folic acid in micrograms the recipe can have.
-BigDecimal minIodine = 0; // BigDecimal | The minimum amount of iodine in grams the recipe must have.
+BigDecimal minIodine = 0; // BigDecimal | The minimum amount of iodine in micrograms the recipe must have.
-BigDecimal maxIodine = 100; // BigDecimal | The maximum amount of iodine in grams the recipe can have.
+BigDecimal maxIodine = 100; // BigDecimal | The maximum amount of iodine in micrograms the recipe can have.
 BigDecimal minIron = 0; // BigDecimal | The minimum amount of iron in milligrams the recipe must have.
 BigDecimal maxIron = 100; // BigDecimal | The maximum amount of iron in milligrams the recipe can have.
 BigDecimal minMagnesium = 0; // BigDecimal | The minimum amount of magnesium in milligrams the recipe must have.